 The Principality of Monaco did not want to be left out of the trend towards the use of buses.
 On 8th May 1931, the TNL signed an agreement with the Monaco government to replace two tram services, No. 41 (between Visitation, place d’Armes and St. Roman) and No. 42 (between Monaco Station, place d’Armes and the Casino) with new bus services.
 Three bus services replaced the two tram routes and a further two bus lines were soon added.Trams in Monte Carlo.

-However, the tramway was not yet totally excluded from Monegasque territory since the TNL line to Menton, now isolated from Nice, still crossed the eastern part of Monaco between the Casino and St. Roman.
-This stay of execution was only temporary because from 28th May 1931 the TNL signed an agreement with the authorities in Menton to prepare the town for the end of tramway services and in January 1932 both the remainder of the Sospel line and the line from Monte-Carlo to Menton were closed.
+However, the tramway was not yet totally excluded from Monaco since the TNL line to Menton, still crossed the eastern part of Monaco between the Casino and St. Roman.
+However, on 28th May 1931 the TNL signed an agreement with the authorities in Menton to prepare the town for the end of tramway services and in January 1932 both the remainder of the Sospel line and the line from Monte-Carlo to Menton were closed.
 A tram approaching Monte Carlo from Nice.

 The bus fleet was not yet up to full strength and it took some months to completely close the tramways around Menton.
-On 2nd October seven motor trams which were no longer needed were sent to Nice.
-The last vestige of the trams in this area were abandoned in 1933.
+So it was not until 1933 that the network was finally abandoned.

 For a short period of transition, the TNL organized a bus route between Beausoleil and La Turbie to replace the rack railway whose operation had just been suspended following a fatal accident in March 1932.
 The service operated from 25th April to 31st July 1932 before is was passed to a local company.